ecmwf/anemoi-datasets/docs/building/statistics.rst

    -  If the dataset covers 10 years or more, the last year is excluded.
    -  Otherwise, 80% of the dataset is used.

-You can override this behaviour by setting the `statistics_start` and `statistics_end` parameters.
+You can override this behaviour by setting the `start` and `end` parameters in the `statistics` config.

 .. code:: yaml

-   output:
+   statistics:
-       statistics_start: 2000
+       start: 2000
-       statistics_end: 2020
+       end: 2020

 ..
    TODO: List the statistics that are computed